 The vision of the Chelsea Thrives Partnership is that middle school and high school age youth in Chelsea will have access to an array of fun, positive and enriching experiences within the city that support them to be safe, successful and thriving.

 The purpose for this Mini-Grant Program is to support organizations, schools, neighborhood groups and others to increase the number of youth engaged in activities by removing financial barriers for participation in existing, engaging hard to reach young people and/or supporting the creation of new programming and activities.
 Examples of projects that will be funded could include youth field trips, arts programming, youth groups, sports activities, etc.

 Applicants should engage at least five young people in Chelsea.
 Each application must include a detailed description of how funds will be used and a budget detailing how the grant will be spent.
 Grantees will be required to submit a program report (including attendance records and Chelsea residency) and a financial report (including receipts).
 There will be public information sessions held for all interested applicants.
 Applicants must attend at least one of the informational sessions to be considered.
 Grants will not be considered unless the applications are complete.
 Winners will be determined by a selection committee.

-All Applications must be submitted electronically via email to firstname.lastname@example.org
+All Applications must be submitted electronically through our site or via email to firstname.lastname@example.org

 The mini-grant applications will be evaluated on the following criteria:

 Level of impact (School/City/Neighborhood/Population Sub-Group)

 Does the proposed project increase the number of youth programs in Chelsea or number of youth engaged in programming?